neo Rename - Simple handling, powerful features.

 - Automatic cleanup of outdated entries

-- Configurable expiration of the redirects
+- Configurable expiration of redirects

 Full undo functionality

-All performed renames can be undone at any time.
+All renames can be undone at any time.
 One click and everything is back to how it was.

 - Change history for each individual file